I don’t know about you, but I spend a lot of time grocery shopping.

 Shop the sales

-Before you head out to do your weekly shopping, be sure to check their fliers.
+Before you head out to do your weekly grocery shopping, be sure to check their fliers.

 Stores will advertise their deals of the week, sometimes even including exclusive door buster deals that aren’t otherwise advertised.